reedwade/metlink-api-maybe/README.md

 I wanted to write a little Slack bot the other day to tell me when the next train would be at the J'ville mall.
 I could look at the web site--it's a very nice web site--but I wanted to do this instead.

+It's impossible to say how stable this information is.
+Metlink appeared on the verge of releasing a documented API but nothing has come of it.
+There's clearly been no attempt made to obfuscate the one being used on the web site.
+And, it's got enough to it that I suspect it's also used by the display signs planted at many stops.

+I suspect this is the one that they were going to make public and maybe then decided not to.

 # MetLink API v1 Analysis